HNoMS Honningsvåg: The Albion

 The next engagement involving Honningsvåg occurred four days later, on 19 May.
 The SS Albion, a 192-ton fishing trawler seized by the Germans at Trondheim, had landed 25 German soldiers at Rørvik on 18 May and continued northwards with a cargo of food and other supplies.
 The cargo was intended to be landed at Mosjøen or Mo i Rana, to supply troops of the German 2nd Mountain Division that were advancing northwards in the direction of Narvik.
 Albion's mission came nine days after the Germans had successfully used the Norwegian Hurtigruten passenger-cargo vessel Nordnorge to land troops in Hemnesberget on 10 May and bypass strong Allied defensive lines in Nordland.
 Before Albion could reach her designation she was spotted by civilian observers on Mount Sundsfjellet in Vik, who reported her to Norwegian authorities.
 Honningsvåg and Heilhorn were ordered on 19 May by the commander at Bodø to intercept and sink the armed German-operated steamship.
 By the evening of 19 May the Norwegian warships found Albion riding at anchor at the Strømøyene islands some 5 nmi north of Brønnøysund.
 Locals in rowing boats met the Norwegian warships and told them where to find the Albion.
 After Honningsvåg had closed to less than 1000 m, Heilhorn to even less of a distance, the Norwegians opened fire at around 2200hrs and sank Albion.
-The German crew jumped overboard, swam ashore, and were quickly captured by a waiting militia unit of volunteers from Brønnøysund and Velfjord.
+The German crew jumped overboard, swam ashore, and were quickly captured by a waiting militia unit of volunteers from Brønnøysund and Velfjord Municipality.
 Of the ten Germans crewing the Albion two were killed and one wounded.
 The prisoners and the dead bodies were handed over to Honningsvåg for transportation to Sandnessjøen where they arrived in the early hours of 20 May.
 A Norwegian pilot was also rescued from the sunken ship.
 While the Norwegian pilot accompanied the warships back to Bodø, the German prisoners were handed over to a Royal Navy destroyer the Norwegian ships encountered off Sandnessjøen.
 The Albion was the last German blockade runner to attempt to break through the coastal areas under Norwegian control, with parts of the Helgeland coastline remaining unoccupied until early June.